Flaky test management

 Weekly flaky test summary

-You're able to schedule a weekly summary of the flakiest tests assigned to your teams.
+You're able to schedule a weekly summary of the flakiest tests owned by your teams.
 Visit the Suite settings page to create new notifications, or manage existing ones.
-If you would like to set up auto assignment, check out our Test ownership feature.